Count Nefaria: Fictional character biography

-Nefaria is then kept in isolation and under observation by the Avengers, and it is discovered that the process to empower him makes Nefaria immortal but vulnerable as his body reconfigures itself.
+Nefaria is kept in isolation and under observation by the Avengers, and it is discovered that the process to empower him makes Nefaria immortal but vulnerable as his body reconfigures itself.
 Whitney Frost, also known as Madame Masque and the daughter of Nefaria, attempts to find a cure for what is believed to be his deteriorating condition.
 She hires the Ani-Men to attack Avengers Mansion and free her father.
 While battling Iron Man, Nefaria's life-support system is severed and his weakened form is crushed by a stored Jupiter Landing Vehicle.
 Nefaria briefly reappears some time later as a corpse reanimated by the Grim Reaper.
 Grim Reaper directs Nefaria to attack the Avengers, but loses control soon afterwards and Nefaria dies once again.

 Nefaria eventually reappears, but in an ionic humanoid form, and constantly requires ionic energy to sustain his existence.
-He battles Iron Man and later Captain America and Ka-Zar in the Savage Land as he attempts to find sources of energy.
-Nefaria then plans to detonate an ionic bomb, which will transform millions of people into an ionic state which he can then control, perceiving it as the best way to guarantee that he receives the respect that he feels he deserves.
-Nefaria gains control of the ionic heroes Wonder Man and Atlas who he intends to use to kill the Avengers, but he is stopped by the combined efforts of the Avengers, fellow superhero team the Thunderbolts and Madame Masque, Masque using a weapon she had developed to disrupt Nefaria's own ionic energy.
-He is next seen as an inmate of The Raft, a prison for supervillains, and escapes when Electro stages a mass breakout.
+Nefaria plans to detonate an ionic bomb, which will transform millions of people into an ionic state which he can then control, perceiving it as the best way to guarantee that he receives the respect that he feels he deserves.
+Nefaria gains control of the ionic heroes Wonder Man and Atlas, who he intends to use to kill the Avengers.
+He is stopped by the Avengers, the Thunderbolts, and Madame Masque, with Masque using a weapon she had developed to disrupt Nefaria's energy.

-Following the "Siege" storyline, Madame Masque sought out her father to help the Hood after Loki took back the Norn Stones.
-The New Avengers capture John King (Hood's cousin) and use him to track the Hood and Madame Masque.
+Following the "Siege" storyline, Madame Masque seeks out Nefaria to help the Hood after Loki takes back the Norn Stones.
+The New Avengers capture John King and use him to track the Hood and Madame Masque.
 After a battle with Count Nefaria, they capture the villains and bring all four of them to Maria Hill to place them under arrest.